SonicOriginalSoftware/daft/conductor/pipeline/README.md

 # Events/Hooks

-See your respective code repository documentation for the events or hooks that can be attached (e.g. [git](../../code-repository/git/README.md)).
+See [Events](../#events) for more information.

 ## Filtering

 Most events can be filtered.
-For specific filtering capabilities refer to your respective code repository documentation (e.g. [git](../../code-repository/git/README.md)).
+For specific filtering capabilities refer to the event/hook documentation for that component or service (e.g. [git](../../code-repository/git##server-side-hooks)).

 ### Filtering Example